21.3 Welding Cast Aluminum

 David Colameco, M.Ed.

-Cast aluminum like other cast products was originally welded using oxyfuel gas welding because that was the process that was available in the early days.
-Oxyacetylene and oxyhydrogen forms of OAW were used.
-To protect the aluminum weld a flux was used with OAW that was then removed to prevent corrosion of the weldment.
-With the invention of GTAW, OAW is rarely used for welding cast aluminum however it may be found in your career for non critical welds.
+Cast aluminum, like other cast products, was originally welded using oxy-fuel gas welding because that was the process that was available.
+Oxy-acetylene and oxy-hydrogen forms of welding were also used.
+To protect the aluminum weld during these processes, a flux was used and then removed to prevent corrosion of the weldment.
+Since the invention of GTAW, oxy-fuel welding is rarely used for welding cast aluminum; however, it may be found in your career for non-critical welds.

-If you are repairing a casting, it is very important to identify the size of the repair.
-If you are repairing a crack in a casting you must determine how long the crack is.
-First clean the surface of the casting in the area of the crack by removing any paint but also being careful not to smear metal over the crack through mechanical removal of the paint.
+When welding a repair of a casting such as a crack, it is very important to first identify the size and length of the crack.
+Start by cleaning the surface surrounding the crack by removing any paint, being careful not to smear metal over the crack through mechanical removal of the paint.
 You can use dye penetrant tests if doing a repair at home and follow the instructions for timing of the application.
-The crack is likely longer than you can see with the naked eye, and the dye penetrant might show you a crack that is a few inches longer than first thought.
+The crack is likely longer than you can see with the naked eye, and the dye penetrant might show you a crack that is a few inches longer than you first thought.

-The next step is to end drill the cracks to prevent them from spreading any further.
-Drilling the ends of the cracks removes the sharp point of the crack and replaces it with a round hole.
-Structurally round holes do not allow a stress concentration to form and the stress flows around the hole.
-When you end drill the hole, make sure to countersink it so you can inspect the metal below the surface to see if the crack is extending below the surface.
+The next step is to drill the ends of the cracks to prevent them from spreading any further; this step removes the sharp point of the crack and replaces it with a round hole.
+Structurally speaking, round holes do not allow a stress concentration to form and the stress flows around the hole instead.
+When you drill the ends of the hole, make sure to countersink it so you can inspect the metal below the surface to see if the crack extends below the surface.

-If using GTAW as the welding process, you will likely see a lot of junk and dirt floating to the surface of your weld pool.
-This is normal and you will not be able to remove all of this junk, however you can add more weld metal in an effort to coax the dirt out and replace it with sound weld metal.
-There are many good videos online that show what this junk looks like and how the welders in those videos handle it.
+After the preheating and identifying all cracks that must be repaired, you are ready to weld.
+Note that if you are using GTAW, you will likely see a lot of junk and dirt floating to the surface of your weld pool while welding.
+This is normal and you will not be able to remove all of this dirt; however, you can add more weld metal in an effort to coax the dirt out and replace it with sound weld metal.
+There are many good videos online that show what this dirt looks like and how the welders in those videos handle it.

-If you are interested in welding on cast aluminum, look for some old cast aluminum parts such as broken wheels or junk engine blocks in a shop.
-Many shops save materials “just in case” they are needed, you could be that “just in case” they had in mind in your journey to learn.
-Check online for manufacturers of cast aluminum and ask them for a tour of their facilities.
-This is a great way to network and get used to speaking with people in the manufacturing industry.
-You may be able to score some scrap cast aluminum to weld on.
-As always, also ask your welding instructor, there may be cast aluminum in the shop or a way to get some.
+If you are interested in welding on cast aluminum, ask your welding instructor, as there may be cast aluminum in the shop or a way to get some.
+Also, look for some old cast aluminum parts such as broken wheels or junk engine blocks in a shop.
+Many shops save materials “just in case” they are needed, and you could be that “just in case” they had in mind in your journey to learn.
+You could also check online for manufacturers of cast aluminum and ask them for a tour of their facilities; this is a great way to network and get used to speaking with people in the manufacturing industry, and you may be able to score some scrap cast aluminum to weld on.

 Cast aluminum is used in industry in many applications where lightweight yet strong fabrications are needed.
-An aluminum engine block is a great example where a lighter engine block means less weight of the vehicle and improved fuel economy.
+An aluminum engine block is a great example, as it means a lesser vehicle weight and, therefore, improved fuel economy.

-Drag racing cars are less concerned with fuel economy when racing a quarter mile, but they are concerned with shortening the time to the finish line, and aluminum engine blocks compared to iron or steel are lighter and result in faster acceleration.
-Figure 21.9 above has an image of an aluminum engine block.
+Drag racing cars are less concerned with fuel economy when racing a quarter mile, but they are concerned with shortening the time it takes their car to reach the finish line, and aluminum engine blocks—compared to iron or steel—are lighter and result in faster acceleration.

 Attributions